 Don’t forget the detail shots either but group them all together so they don’t overpower the people shots.
 These are those close-up photos of your flowers, rings, favors, food, and even the venues.

 5.)
 Lay Out Your Album

 Now the fun part begins – putting your story together to make sure it flows.
 As a photographer, I will usually send you your proofs in order from the day for you to look at online.
 Remember that you’re telling a story so don’t feel like you have to keep your photos in order.
 You can stray from the order and make it as you wish.

-Another important piece to remember is flow.
+Another important piece to remember is how it flows.
 Pay attention to how one section leads to another.
-Make your album eye catching with a flow, choose photos with meaningful transitions.
-For example: a photo of you both walking away from the ceremony holding hands might be a great transition into cocktail hour.
+Make your album eye-catching with a flow, and choose photos with meaningful transitions.
+For example, a photo of you both walking away from the ceremony holding hands might be a great transition into cocktail hour.

 You can also experiment with page layouts.
 Some pages will have smaller, staggered options to place photos, whereas other pages may have larger 8×10 portrait options.
 You can use a program like Microsoft Word to design layouts so you can see how it looks.